-Dale Kingman is a trial lawyer who focuses his practice on the resolution of complex insurance coverage disputes on behalf of policyholders throughout the United States.
+Dale L. Kingman, a partner with Gordon Tilden Thomas & Cordell LLP, is a trial lawyer who focuses his practice on the resolution of complex insurance coverage disputes on behalf of policyholders.
+Known for his experience and familiarity with property insurance throughout the United States, Dale has been retained by large real estate owners and developers, construction companies, multi-national and multi-state hospitality companies, transportation enterprises, and agricultural interests, among other clients.
 In addition, he handles select commercial disputes, especially within the construction industry.

 Dale has been a litigator for 40 years.
 He has tried to bench or jury, or arbitrated, more than 45 matters in Washington, Oregon, California, Alaska, Florida, and the District of Columbia.
-Dale has been retained for matters in 35 states plus the District of Columbia.
+Because of his nationally recognized knowledge of property insurance, including "All Risk," Builder's Risk, Commercial Crime and Cyber Risk, and Product Recall/Contamination, Dale has been retained for matters in 35 states, plus the District of Columbia.

-Dale’s efforts have earned him significant professional and insurance-industry recognition, including being named 2016 Lawyer of the Year by Best Lawyers in America.
-He is a frequent speaker at local and national insurance seminars and has written and presented numerous articles and papers pertaining to insurance recovery issues.
+Dale is a Fellow of the American College of Coverage Counsel, was named the 2016 Lawyer of the Year by Best Lawyers in America, and has been recognized by Super Lawyer Magazine since 2003 and Top 100 since 2010.
+He is a frequent speaker at local and national insurance seminars and has written and presented dozens of articles and papers pertaining to insurance recovery issues.

-Dale also is an accomplished and sought-after mediator, and has served as mediator in more than 1,300 cases over the past 20 years.
-His experience includes resolution of disputes over insurance coverage, intellectual property, product liability, real property, and construction defect and contract claims.
-He is a member of multiple American Arbitration Association panels.
+Dale also is an accomplished and sought-after mediator and has served as mediator in more than 1,500 cases over the past 25 years.
+His experience includes resolution of disputes relating to insurance coverage, intellectual property, product liability, real property, commercial interests, and construction defect and contract claims.
+He is a panel member of the American Arbitration Association.

 Tunnel boring machine breaks down, insurers refusing to pay